markohaapala/wireguard_ansible/README.md

 cd wireguard_ansible_alpine
 ```

-Edit the hosts file in that folder and fill in the IP field with the VPN server IP
+Edit the hosts file in that folder and fill in the IP field with the VPS server public IP

 Begin the remote installation process by running